CPScript/MacBoot/README.md

-> boot a device off a network via its mac address
+> boot a device off a local network via its mac address

 * usage:
 `bash killer.sh`